davidbarone/parser-js/README.md

 ## Debugging
 The `Parser` class exposes a property `logHandler` which if specified, enables the caller to output logging information related to the parsing algorithm.

 Additionally, a pretty-print extension method is available to display the abstract syntax tree in a user-friendly format.
-The tree can be displayed for any root node by calling:
+The tree can be displayed for any node by calling:

 `node.prettyPrint();`